Eastcoast-Laboratories/Ausfallplan-Generator/TEST_SUMMARY.md

 - Push to main branch
 - Pull requests

-Tests run on PHP 8.2+ with multiple database backends.
+Tests run on PHP 8.4 with MySQL database.